A bluish color to the skin or mucous membrane is usually due to a lack of oxygen in the blood. The medical term is cyanosis.

 Most cyanosis occurs because of a lack of oxygen in the blood.
 This can be caused by the following problems.

 Problems with the airways leading to the lungs:

 Problems with the heart:

-For cyanosis caused by exposure to cold or Raynaud's phenomenon, dress warmly when going outside or stay in a well-heated room.
+For cyanosis caused by exposure to cold or Raynaud phenomenon, dress warmly when going outside or stay in a well-heated room.

-Your health care provider will perform a physical examination, which includes listening to your breathing and heart sounds.
+Your provider will perform a physical examination.
+This will include listening to your breathing and heart sounds.
 In emergency situations (such as shock), you will be stabilized first.

 The provider will ask about your symptoms.
 Questions may include: